5804/TaskTracking/.github/ISSUE_TEMPLATE/java.md

   -  [FRC Command Based Programming Explained](https://www.youtube.com/watch?v=bQICW6xUJI8)

 ## 📓 Notes
-- Reach out in the #programming channel on the 5804 discord if you have any questions or need assistance!
+- Reach out in the #programming channel on the 5804 Discord if you have any questions or need assistance!

 ## 🎈 Size
 3